-Rod’s new newsletter for Lent 2016 can be accessed by clicking on the Newsletter link on the home page.
+Rod’s new newsletter for Christmas 2016 can be accessed by clicking on the Newsletter link on the home page.

 A new research report shows that conservative theological beliefs are linked to church growth – comment from the Bishop of Maidstone

 The Guardian has published an article today, reporting on a study carried out by Canadian social scientists, which shows a clear link between conservative religious doctrine and church growth.
 The article can be found here.
 The Bishop of Maidstone has released an opinion piece commenting on the findings of the study and drawing further conclusions

 Rod was licensed as Assistant Bishop in Rochester Diocese on Saturday 5 November at a service held in Rochester Cathedral.
 Pictured here is Rod with Bishop James, Angus MacLeay and Mike Warren – clergy in Rochester Diocese.

 Rod preached at Christ Church Dusseldorf, Germany on Reformation Sunday, at an event coinciding with Founders Day for Christ Church.
 His text was Romans 5: 1-11 and he focussed on the three great gifts of the gospel: Peace with God, Access to God, and the Hope of Glory.